top of page

 Tailor-Made Top Tips:

 How can I find the exact locations of these amazing murals, I hear you ask.
 Well, Nuart Aberdeen maintains a handy map of where their murals can be found.
 Check it out and uncover these treasures.
 Is there a recommended order for exploring the murals?
-While there’s no strict order, consider starting with the central areas and then branching out.
-Follow your instincts, wander down alleys, and let the murals guide you.
-Each discovery adds to the overall experience.
+There are natural groupings that work much better than others, and knowing which direction to approach each area from can save significant time.
+While you can wander freely, visitors who plan ahead consistently get more from their day.

 Nuart Aberdeen 2023

 The theme of 2023's Nuart festival was 'Rewilding', and explored various aspects related to 'Tresspass and Transgression.'
 It also left Aberdeen a wonderful gift of stunning murals, especially around the Rose Street and St. Andrews Street area.
-There was a strong emphasis on British talent, with street art artists such as SNIK, Eloise Gillow and Aida Wilde, all of which ensured that Aberdeen continues to have arguably the best street art in the UK, if not the world.
+There was a strong emphasis on British talent, with street art artists such as SNIK, Eloise Gillow and Aida Wilde, all of which ensured that Aberdeen continues to rank among the finest street art cities in the UK, if not the world — a remarkable achievement for a street art city of its size.

 What inspired the artists to create their murals?
 Well, the inspiration behind each mural varies.
 Some draw from local history, culture, or personal experiences, while others explore global themes.
 The artists infuse their work with passion, storytelling, and a desire to engage viewers.
 I find that sometimes half the fun is trying to work out the artists inspiration yourself.